-US stocks move higher in early trade; Dow crosses 26,000
+Dow Jones industrial average crosses 26,000 points

-U.S. stocks climbed broadly in early trading Tuesday, sending the Dow Jones industrial average past the 26,000-point mark for the first time.
+U.S. stocks climbed in morning trading Tuesday, sending the Dow Jones industrial average past the 26,000-point mark for the first time.
 Technology, health care and financial stocks accounted for much of the market's gains.
-Energy companies were the only laggard.
+Energy companies were the biggest laggard.
 Investors were sizing up the latest company earnings and deal news after returning from a long holiday weekend.

 Continue Reading Below